-Grant recipients will be Indiana secondary schools who demonstrate a direct connection with the local technology sector and graduate job-ready students with experience and credentials that apply
+Grant recipients will be Indiana secondary schools who demonstrate a direct connection with the local technology sector and graduate job-ready students with experience and credentials that apply to local employers.

-Education Readiness Grants complement Indiana’s Next Level Programs of Study – Indiana’s redesign of secondary career and technical education courses made up of 66 programs of study launching in the 2022-2023 school year.
+Education Readiness Grants complement Indiana’s Next Level Programs of Study – Indiana’s redesign of secondary career and technical education courses made up of 66 programs of study launched in the 2022-2023 school year.
 Schools interested in offering the Cybersecurity and Software Development programs of study will be able to use funds from Education Readiness Grants to assist with implementation.